CsGetDegrees/Financial-App/README.md

 12. To the right of the Play Button at the to of the screen, should show the app logo (a blue background with a white b), with the name "Budgetable".
 If this does not show, click on the "Charts" icon and switch to "Budgetable".

 13. From there you can choose which device to simulate the app on.
-Iphone 6s/7/7plus works best for simulating the app on. (if you are having a problem with the simulator size, navigate to window>scale to change the simulation size)
+Iphone 6s/7/7plus works best for simulating the app on. (if you are having a problem with the simulator size, navigate to window>scale to change the simulation size)**

 14. Click the Run icon to run the app.

 Now you are done!
 The app is currently a working version of the software, but there is much more to add.
+Click the "?"
+On the top left of the main page, to view help on how to use the app.

 **If the build has any errors, try changing the type of phone you are simulating on.
 We believe this is a problem with the Xcode simulator.